Who uses Cognocient and how?

 Engineering teams

-The situation: An engineering team has shipped 6 AI features in the past quarter.
-The combined AI bill jumped 40% last month.
-The CTO wants to know which feature caused the spike, whether the bill will continue growing, and whether any of the features are worth the cost.
-The engineering lead has no answers — the AI spend is one undifferentiated number.
+The situation: Consider a hypothetical engineering team that has shipped several AI features over a quarter.
+The combined AI bill jumps one month.
+The CTO wants to know which feature caused the spike, whether it will keep growing, and whether any of the features are worth the cost.
+The engineering lead has no answer — the AI spend is one undifferentiated number on an invoice.

-Problem: No way to evaluate AI feature ROI before shipping — Use shadow routing to test a new model on a feature before switching — see the quality comparison and cost difference before committing.
-Kill or change course before the feature ships at the wrong cost point.
+Problem: No way to evaluate AI feature ROI before shipping — Route a new model to a feature under a distinct feature tag before switching everyone over, so the cost difference is visible before it's committed to at full volume.

-Problem: Multiple models used across features, no unified view — The Feature Intelligence view shows every feature, its model, and its efficiency score.
-A single screen tells the CTO: "We're using GPT-4o for 3 features that should be on mini.
-Here's the monthly saving."
+Problem: Multiple models used across features, no unified view — The Feature Intelligence view shows every feature, its model, and whether it's flagged for model mismatch or context bloat — one screen instead of reading logs feature by feature.

 Problem: No budget enforcement in production — Set per-feature budgets in Degrade mode.
-If a feature's eval harness is accidentally left running over a weekend, it switches to a cheaper model rather than running up a $2,000 bill by Monday morning.
+If an eval harness is accidentally left running over a weekend, the feature switches to a cheaper model automatically rather than running unchecked until someone notices.

-Add attribution headers to every feature (2 lines of code per feature), create one budget per feature (5 minutes in the dashboard), and enable anomaly alerts.
-Done.
-From that point forward, every cost question has a data-driven answer.
+Add attribution headers to every feature (2 lines of code per feature), create one budget per feature, and enable anomaly alerts.
+From that point forward, every cost question has a data-driven answer instead of a guess.

 2-minute setup for engineering teams